Get insider access

 No

-Unfortunately, this TV doesn't support any DTS formats, which is disappointing as many Blu-rays use this format for their main audio track.
-If you're planning on using the TV with a UHD Blu-ray player, you should connect the audio from your player to your home theater system instead of using eARC.
+Unfortunately, this TV doesn't support DTS formats, which is disappointing as many Blu-rays use this format for their main audio track.
+If you plan on using the TV with a UHD Blu-ray player, connect the audio from your player to your home theater system instead of using eARC.

 Sound Quality